boazsegev/iodine/SPEC-Websocket-Draft.md

 * `on_open()` WILL be called once the upgrade had completed.

-* `on_message(data)` WILL be called when incoming Websocket data is received. `data` will be a String with an encoding of UTF-8 for text messages and `binary` encoding for non-text messages (as specified by the Websocket Protocol).
+* `on_message(data)` (REQUIRED) WILL be called when incoming Websocket data is received. `data` will be a String with an encoding of UTF-8 for text messages and `binary` encoding for non-text messages (as specified by the Websocket Protocol).

     The *client* **MUST** assume that the `data` String will be a **recyclable buffer** and that it's content will be corrupted the moment the `on_message` callback returns.

+    Servers MAY, optionally, implement a **recyclable buffer** for the `on_message` callback.
+However, this is optional and it is *not* required.

 * `on_ready()` **MAY** be called when the state of the out-going socket buffer changes from full to not full (data can be sent to the socket). **If** `has_pending?` returns `true`, the `on_ready` callback **MUST** be called once the buffer state changes.